neikei/install-vagrant-on-windows/README.md

 2. Install VirtualBox

 ## Install Git
-The Windows Commandline doesn't know Linux commands, but you need them to have a working Vagrant environment.
+The Windows Commandline doesn't know Linux commands, but you need them to have a working Vagrant environment and Git will install a bundle of needed commands for you.

 1. Download Git here: https://git-scm.com/download/win
 2. Install Git